-“Nigerians are just lazy, if you want to build a real web app learn php and forget about wapka.”
+“Nigerians are just so lazy; If you want to build a real web app, learn PHP and forget about wapka.”

 That was how I found myself learning PHP and it’s the same curiosity on how things work that has carried me to where I am today.

 Curiosity kills the cat but not Mr, Daniel.

 So Mr, Daniel did you do all these while you were in school?

 Yes, I did everything in school, and my grades really took a hit because I couldn’t balance the time I used to study for exams and tests with the one I used for programming.

 But in the end, I was glad that I made that decision and I have no regrets.

 That’s one of the biggest challenges students that are programmers face but if it’s their dream, they won’t give up.